 - Fleet inventory and data system management

-- Vehicle redeployment or disposition management
+- Vehicle redeployment or disposal management

 - Assisting department fleet managers